wallace-Ng-education/2025-major-work/README.md

 ```

 The `config.py` file defines `Initialise`, `Level_preset` and `Tower_preset` dictionaries which hold most of the game data such as images, sound paths, tower statistics and level configuration.

-## Requirements

-- Python 3.9 or newer
-- `pygame` 2.x

-## Installation

-1. Download this repository.
-2. run main .exe
-3. (optional) right click main .exe and create a shortcut for it on desktop

-Use your mouse to navigate the menus and place towers.
-The pause and home buttons are accessible during gameplay.
-Progress through the tutorial and five levels to win the game.

 ## Notes